sw-craftsmanship-dojo/runbook/python-repository.md

 # Setting up a Python repository

+> This document describes how to guide participants through setting up a new repository from scratch for the Python lanugage, and in this case we are using ATM as the kata.
+At the end the participants should have all of the pytest tooling installed, a new repository locally, and it also remotely, with pushed to github.com.

 When setting up a new repository from scratch, there are a number of steps to successfully complete it.
 Rather than trying to copy it from another repository and correct it, here we take the approach of guiding you to set up a new repository from scratch with PyTest as the testing library.

 We will go through setting up a new repository for the ATM kata, so that we can use it in VSCode.

 1. Setup the local repository
-Open a terminal and navigate to the directory that we you going to store your katas in e.g. ~/code/katas
+Open a terminal and navigate to the directory that you going to store your katas in e.g. ~/code/katas

 Run: